Dubai: Are you a Metro baby? RTA may sponsor your education

 The student must:

-Those born on September 9 (in the years 2009 to 2023) – Metro babies – can also attend a celebration hosted by Legoland Dubai on 21 September 2024.
+Metro babies born between 2009 and 2023 can also attend a celebration hosted by Legoland Dubai on 21 September 2024.

-Under the theme "15 Years on Track," RTA will celebrate the occasion with a range of entertainment activities, surprises, and initiatives.
-These include limited-edition ice creams and post stamps, discount Nol cards, Metro-souvenirs, and musical performances at Metro stations.
+Residents of the UAE can enjoy musical performances at the Metro stations from September 21 to 27, by both Emirati and international musicians.

+Discount Nol cards will also be given to 5,000 winners who find a special code on the sticks of limited-edition Metro shaped ice cream.
+Along with Metro-related souvenirs and limited-edition post stamps, special Nol cards with a design by Lego Dubai will also be issued.

 ALSO READ: